neuralek/appleaday/README.md

 ..
 Or as a Rorschach test?

 But still, we will have to wait.
-And isn't that very slowness of acquiring that we all need today?
+And isn't that very slowness of acquiring that we all lack today?

 Well, till October, then!

+A

 ###